VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 The numbers in the diagram correspond to the following steps:

-1. The UI sends a command to book X and Y onto conference #157.
-The command is routed to a new **Booking** aggregate.
+1. The UI sends a command to register X and Y onto conference #157.
+The command is routed to a new **Order** aggregate.
-2. The **Booking** aggregate invokes a method on a **Conference** aggregate.
+2. The **Order** aggregate invokes a method on a **Conference Seats Availability** aggregate.
-3. The **Conference** aggregate with an ID of 157 is re-hydrated from the data store.
+3. The **Conference Seats Availability** aggregate with an ID of 157 is re-hydrated from the data store.
-4. The **Conference** aggregate updates its total number of seats booked.
+4. The **Conference Seats Availability** aggregate updates its total number of seats booked.
-5. The updated version of the **Conference** aggregate is persisted to the data store.
+5. The updated version of the **Conference Seats Availability** aggregate is persisted to the data store.
-6. The new **Booking** aggregate, with an ID of 4239, is persisted to the data store.
+6. The new **Order** aggregate, with an ID of 4239, is persisted to the data store.

-The team identified these questions about the approach:

-- If the **Booking** aggregate needs to know the total number of seats booked so far in order to determine whether the new **Booking** can be
-  made: how does it get this information from the **Conference** aggregate?
-- Should the **Booking** aggregate invoke a method on **Conference** aggregate or send a command?
-- Where exactly is the transaction boundary?
-- What happens if several **Booking** aggregates invoke the method on the **Conference** aggregate simultaneously?
-- Should we really have two aggregates?

-The second possible approach, shown in figure 2, uses a single aggregate in place of two.
+The second approach considered by the team, shown in figure 2, uses a single aggregate in place of two.

 ![Figure 2][fig2]